kiwiz/gkeepapi/docs/index.rst

 Your account probably has Two Factor enabled.
 To get around this, you'll need to generate an App Password for your Google account.

+2. I get a "CaptchaRequired" `exception.LoginException` when I try to log in.

+If you're using Python 2.x, try switching to Python 3.x.
+See this `issue<https://github.com/kiwiz/gkeepapi/issues/69`_ for more information.

 Known Issues
 ============